rensatsu/chrome-open-incognito/README.md

 Chrome extension to open current tab or selected link in Incognito Mode.

 This extension adds an option to the context menu of the page to open that page or a selected link to open it in the Incognito mode.
 There are no options, no analytics and no tracking.

+If you grant "Allow in incognito" permission, tabs will open in the same Incognito window.
+Without this permission, all tabs will open in separate windows.

 ## Screenshot